TangRufus/BullsAndCows/README.markdown

 #Bulls And Cows
 ##CSCI1030 - lab03

-The specification is located in the `README` folder.
+The specification and test cases are located in the `README` folder.

 This version works perfectly.